 The front storage compartment (or frunk) can hold a full size keg.
 Oompah!

-10. The Trunk can hold an Entire Set of Golf Clubs
+10. The Porsche Boxster Trunk can hold a Set of Golf Clubs

 The rear trunk of the Porsche Boxster has no problem storing a set of golf clubs, including both my executive bag and wheeled cart.
 The secret is that I had to remove the clubs from my bag and insert my clubs, bag, and cart separately.
 I had no problem with the fit.